python/cpython/Doc/reference/datamodel.rst

 .. method:: frame.clear()

-   This method clears all references to local variables held by the frame.
-Also, if the frame belonged to a generator, the generator is finalized.
-This helps break reference cycles involving frame objects (for example when catching an exception and storing its traceback for later use).
+   This method clears all references to :ref:`local variables <naming>` held by the frame.
+Also, if the frame belonged to a :term:`generator`, the generator is finalized.
+This helps break reference cycles involving frame objects (for example when catching an :ref:`exception <bltin-exceptions>` and storing its :ref:`traceback <traceback-objects>` for later use).

    :exc:`RuntimeError` is raised if the frame is currently executing or suspended.